 Welcome to Kayak Kraze, THE premiere Kayaking review site.
-We specialize in thoroughly reviewing kayaks of all types to assist you in choosing a kayak that is sure to be perfect for your individual lifestyle and personal needs.
+We specialize in thoroughly reviewing kayaks of all types, especially inflatables, to assist you in choosing a kayak that is sure to be perfect for your individual lifestyle and personal needs.
 If you are considering buying a kayak, you have come to the right place!
+Are you searching for a fishing kayak or maybe a whitewater inflatable kayak?
 Find out everything you need to know about all of the different kayaks right here on one site.
+We also provide interesting buying or “how to” guides such as how to choose a kayak paddle.
+One of our most valuable assets is directly below in the kayak review comparison chart.

 Jump To Our >Top Three Inflatable Kayaks